elastic/examples/ElasticStack_NGINX/README.md

 - Kibana 4.2.0

 ### Installation & Setup
-* Follow the [Installation & Setup Guide](https://github.com/elastic/examples/blob/master/Installation%20and%20Setup.md) to install and test the ELK stack (*you can skip this step if you have a working installation of the ELK stack,*)
+* Follow the [Installation & Setup Guide](https://github.com/elastic/examples/blob/master/Installation%20and%20Setup.md) to install and test the ELK stack (*you can skip this step if you have a working installation of the Elastic Stack,*)

 * Run Elasticsearch & Kibana
   ```shell